Hi, I’m Will, a graduate student at McGill University in Montreal, Canada

 What’s New?

-• I have identified a new variety of English, Cumberland County English with support from the CCGS
+• I have described variety of English, Cumberland County English, with support from the CCGS

 • I have added an antique-style map of the shore between Tidnish and Northport.
 Please reach out if you would like one

-• I have added a transit-style map of the Miramichi and Restigouche watersheds — now one of all of New Brunswick!
+• Transit-style maps of the Miramichi and Restigouche watersheds — now one of all of New Brunswick!
 Please reach out if you would like one

 Tel-nɨnm:

-Na pejili-nɨnm wiki aqq etl-lukwey Sikniktuk Mi’kma’kik, na l’nu’k wmɨtkiwow.
+Na pejili-nɨnm wikiap aqq etl-lukwa’p Sikniktuk Mi’kma’kik, na l’nu’k wmɨtkiwow.
 Pejili-kjitu Mi’kmaq sa’q tett wikultijik, aqq ula wmɨtkiwow mna’q iknmuetu’ti’wk.
 Ula wejiaq Wantaqo’tie’l aqq Nitapelutie’l Newtite’tmɨkl ta’n keta’sikɨpnn 1725ek we’kaw 1779ek.
 Kinu ta’n tett wikulti’kwl na newtite’tmɨkewe’k mimajuinu’k.